-SMA is a recessive genetic disorder, meaning both Jonny and I were unaware that we carried the disorder deep in our DNA.
-It only shows up if a couple, who both carry the same recessive genetic disorder, have children.
+SMA is a recessive genetic disorder, meaning both Jonny and I unknowingly carried the disorder deep in our DNA.
+It only shows up if a couple who both carry the same recessive genetic disorder, have children.
 This means that each of our children would have a 25% chance of being affected by SMA (and a 50% chance of being SMA carriers themselves).
 We have no family history of SMA but it is obvious now that it has been carried through both of our families for generations.

-In addition, SMA is not the only genetic disorder out there, in fact there are thousands.
-We have learnt that, on average, every single person actually has between three and five lethal recessive genetic disorders in their DNA.
+SMA is not the only genetic disorder out there, in fact there are thousands.
+We have learnt that on average, every single person actually has between three and five lethal genetic disorders in their DNA.
 What happened to us could happen to anyone, we are not special or different and what happened to us is not so rare.
-In fact, if you combine the top three recessive genetic disorders - SMA, cystic fibrosis and Fragile X, one in twenty people carry the genes for one of those disorders.
+In fact, if you combine the top three recessive or x-linked genetic disorders – SMA, cystic fibrosis and Fragile X, one in twenty people carry the genes for one of those disorders.
 Plus, taken together these three conditions have the same prevalence as Down Syndrome.
 These statistics are terrifying.

-Currently, there are simple blood or saliva tests available to test if people carry some of the most common recessive genetic disorders, but most people aren’t told about these tests.
+Currently, there are simple blood or saliva tests available to test if people carry some of the more common recessive genetic disorders, but most people aren’t told about these tests.
 Even most GPs don’t know about them.
 If they do know, medical professionals usually only refer people for the test when there is a family history.
-However, four out of five children born with a genetic disorder have no family history, so this current practice is flawed and dangerous.
+However, three out of four children born with a genetic disorder have no family history, so this current practice is flawed and dangerous.

 Last May 2017, after Mackenzie was diagnosed with SMA, as a family we sat down and discussed what we could do.
 I decided to draft a letter introducing Mackenzie, telling our story, and outlining what we thought Australia could do, particularly in the space of genetic carrier testing.

-Once my letter was finished, my parents decided to hand address it to every member of the Federal Parliament.
-That is around 275 letters.
+Once my letter was finished, my parents hand addressed it to every member of Federal Parliament.
+That is around 275 letters!
 Tucked into each letter was a photo of Mackenzie.
-My parents then hand delivered the letters to Parliament House.
+My parents then personally delivered the letters to Parliament House.

 In the letter we asked for: